 - To season: I use kosher salt, black pepper, garlic powder, dried cumin, and dried rosemary.

-- Leg of lamb: I typically use a 4-pound semi-boneless roast imported from Australia.
-I get it at my local grocery store (Safeway).
+- Leg of lamb: I typically use a 4-pound semi-boneless piece that I get at my local grocery store (Safeway).

 Variations